dotnet/docs/docs/desktop-wpf/overview/index.md

 ## Property system

 WPF provides a set of services that can be used to extend the functionality of a type's [property](../../standard/base-types/common-type-system.md#Properties).
-Collectively, these services are typically referred to as the *WPF property system*.
-A property that is backed by the *WPF property system* is known as a dependency property.
+Collectively, these services are referred to as the *WPF property system*.
+A property that is backed by the WPF property system is known as a dependency property.

 Dependency properties extend property functionality by providing the <xref:System.Windows.DependencyProperty> type that backs a property.
 The dependency property type is an alternative implementation of the standard pattern of backing the property with a private field.